Certification for Groomers

 If certification interests you it is something you will need to learn more about.
 We have “certified master groomers” that may your answer questions by posting them on the GroomerTALK Message Board.

-The three most popular certifying associations are:
+The four most popular certifying associations are: